powerwolf543/DuplicateFinder/README.md

 ## License

-CheckDuplicateFileName is available under the MIT license.
+FindDuplicateFileName is available under the MIT license.
 See the LICENSE file for more info.